Martinsbl/ble-workshop/tutorial/Part_3.md

 1. The function ``on_write_event()`` does a couple of things:

-    1. It extracts the relevant parameters and variables, like the data length and the data itself, from the `p_ble_evt` structure.
+    1. It extracts the relevant parameters and variables from the `p_ble_evt` structure, like the data length and the data itself.
-    1. It checks whether the write event writes data to our Servo characteristic.
+    1. It checks whether the write event writes data to our particular Servo characteristic.
     1. If the write event does indeed concern our Servo characteristic, it assembles the received data.
     1. It prints some information messages to the Logger module (watch out for those in your terminal).
-    1. Forwards the received servo value to the Servo Service event handler.
+    1. It forwards the received servo value to the Servo Service event handler.

 1. To write data to our characteristic using nRF Connect for Mobile, click the upwards facing arrow to the right of our characteristic: